mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * E sends an empty Commit, setting Y and W
 * A adds a new member at F in a partial Commit, adding F as unmerged at Y and W

-# Interaction of Tree Hashes and Parent Hashes {#th-ph-interaction}
+# Evolution of Parent Hashes {#ph-evolution}

-To better understand how tree hashes and parent hashes interact, let's look in detail at how they evolve in a small group.
+To better understand how parent hashes are maintained, let's look in detail at how they evolve in a small group.
 Consider the following sequence of
 operations:

 1. A initializes a new group